-Jason Bleau Volunteers from Thompson Hill and East Thompson Fire Departments collected food to benefit TEEG on Nov.
+Volunteers from Thompson Hill and East Thompson Fire Departments collected food to benefit TEEG on Nov.
 4. even bigger, and so both departments recruited volunteers and set up a donation site on the Town Common where they collected monetary and food contributions throughout the morning and early afternoon.
-Thompson Hill Fire Chief Matthew Grauer said the 2023 event far surpassed the 2022 collection and gave members a chance to be an even bigger part of their local Turn To TEEG page A9 Early deadlines for Thanksgiving Due to the Thanksgiving holiday, the submission deadline for any press releases or letters to the Editor intended for publication in next week's edition of the Villager has been moved up from the usual Monday to Friday, Nov.
+Thompson Hill Fire Chief Matthew Grauer said the 2023 event far surpassed the 2022 collection and gave members a chance to be an even bigger part of their local Turn To TEEG page A9

+Due to the Thanksgiving holiday, the submission deadline for any press releases or letters to the Editor intended for publication in next week's edition of the Villager has been moved up from the usual Monday to Friday, Nov.
 17 at 4 p.m.
 Submissions can be e-mailed to Editor Brendan Berube at brendan@villagernewspapers.com.
 The staff of Villager Newspapers thanks our readers for their cooperation, and wishes them a safe and happy Thanksgiving.
-ACT Performing Arts Magnet High School recruiting students for Spring 2024 semester and 2024-2025 School Year EASTCONN's Arts at the Capitol Theater (ACT) magnet high school is accepting grade 9-12 students seeking intensive study in the performing arts.
+ACT Performing Arts Magnet High School recruiting students for Spring 2024 semester and 2024-2025 School Year WILLIMANTIC EASTCONN's Arts at the Capitol Theater (ACT) magnet high school is currently accepting grade 9-12 students seeking intensive study in the performing arts.
 Housed in Willimantic's historic Capitol Theater, ACT enrolls students from eastern Connecticut in its NEASC-accredited, interdisciplinary and arts-infused academic program.
-Students in grades 9-12 study with certified academic teachers and professional artists in a small, arts-fo-meeting new families and cused learning community.
+Students in grades 9-12 study with certified academic teachers and professional artists in a small, arts-fo- meeting new families and cused learning community.
 Each grade is about 35 students, making ACT an intimate, focused educational environment.
 "We are actively seeking arts-motivated students to join the ACT community," said ACT principal Sarah Mallory.
 "In a time where students have more choices for their high school experience, consider our small, arts-focused, personalized environment for your high school-aged student.
 I look forward to students!'
-ACT students select a pathway from among seven arts disciplines include Acting, that Creative Writing, IntegratedDance, Management, Media Arts.
+ACT students select a pathway from among seven arts disciplines include Acting, that Creative Writing, Integrated Dance, Arts & Management, Media Arts.
 Music and Technical Theater (sets, lighting and costuming).
 Students have daily creative experiences in ACT's state-of-the-art facility that features a fully equipped theater, a scene shop, audio/video editing suites. dance studios and a costume shop.

-partnership Eastern Connecticut State University (ECSU) allows qualified ACT upperclassmen to enroll in college classes and earn free college credits through the university state system while still attending ACT.
-All grade levels have the opportunity to participate in numerous professional-quality performances and their showcase talents competitions throughout Courtesy EASTCONN'S ACT performing arts magnet high school in Willimantic. year.
-In recent years, many ACT students have been recognized for their artistic endeavors in Young Writers publications, Scholastic's Art & Writing Awards con-DMV-Travelers' Teen Safe Driving Video Contest, the Quiet Corner Film Festival and other state and nationwide contests and competitions.
+partnership Α with Eastern Connecticut State University (ECSU) allows qualified ACT upperclassmen to enroll in college classes and earn free college credits through the university state system while still attending ACT.
+All grade levels have the opportunity to participate in numerous professional-quality performances and their showcase talents artistic in competitions throughout the year.
+In recent years, many ACT students have been recognized for their artistic endeavors in Young Writers publications, Scholastic's Art & Writing Awards con-DMV-Travelers' test.
+Teen Safe Driving Video Contest, the Quiet Corner Film Festival and other state and nationwide contests and competitions.
+To enroll, students can visit www.eastconn. org/act for an application.
+Applications for the Spring 2024 semester will be accepted through Friday, Dec.
+22. Spring registrants will begin at ACT on Monday, Jan.
+22, 2024.
+Applications for the 2024-2025 academic year are due Tuesday, Jan.
+30, 2024.